DrummerViking/tools/ReportCalendarItems/readme.md

 The resultant file will be generated in the "C:\Reports" folder.
 It will create a transcript file.

+### PARAMETER EnableTranscript
+Enable this parameter to write a powershell transcript in your 'Documents' folder.

+### PARAMETER CSVFile
+CSV file must contain a unique header named "PrimarySMTPAddress".

+### PARAMETER DestinationFolderPath
+Insert target folder path name like "C:\Temp".

 ## Version History:
 ### 2.00 - 05/11/2020
  - Updated tool to connect to Exchange Online using oauth authentication.